On the Probabilistic Approximation in Reproducing Kernel Hilbert Spaces: Probabilistic Representer Theorem

 and let $\Omega$ be the closure of $\mathscr{A}$ in $\mathscr{H}(K)$.
 Then $\Omega$ is a closed linear subspace of $ \mathscr{H}(K)$.
 Using the same arguments as in Theorem \ref{GRepresenter1}, we conclude $\hat{f} \in \Omega$.
 If $\mu$ is finitely supported or $\mathscr{H}(K)$ is finite-dimensional, the set $\mathscr{A}$ is automatically closed and thus $\hat{f} \in \Omega = \mathscr{A}$. \end{proof}

-Note that when $\mu$ is finitely supported, Corollary \ref{GRepresenter2} recovers the celebrated Representer Theorem \ref{Representer}.
+Note that when $\mu$ is finitely supported, our result in Corollary \ref{GRepresenter2} recovers the classical representer theorem (Theorem \ref{Representer}) while extending it to broader settings.
 On the other hand, when $\mathscr{H}(K)$ is finite-dimensional, the unique optimizer is also in the linear span of $\{k_x\}_{x \in \supp(\mu)}$, which does not depend on the cardinality of the support of the measure $\mu$.
-Both these two cases indicate that the probabilistic approximation problem turns out to be a measure quantization problem about the measure $\mu$ with respect to the loss function \ref{muPenalty}.
+There are many finite-dimensional reproducing kernel Hilbert spaces in applications.
+For example, the vector space of polynomials of degree $n-1$ or less is an $n$-dimensional RKHS (See page 7 of \cite{wahba1990spline}), and the associated graph-based RKHS of a given connected graph is finite-dimensional (See \cite{seto2014gram} and page 56 of \cite{saitoh2016theory}).
+Furthermore, as a subspace of Sobolev space, the space $\mathcal{S}(z_1, \cdots, z_k)$ of polynomial splines of order $r$ with simple knot sequence $z_1 < \cdots < z_k$ is a finite-dimensional RKHS with dimension $r+k$ (See page 110 of \cite{berlinet2011reproducing}), which has been used in many areas, such as nonparametric regression in statistics \cite{berlinet2011reproducing, wahba1990spline} and finite element method for partial differential equations \cite{hollig2003finite}.
+Corollary \ref{GRepresenter2} indicates that the probabilistic approximation problem over a finite-dimensional RKHS turns out to be a measure quantization and sampling problem about the measure $\mu$ with respect to the regularized loss function in Problem \ref{muPenalty}, which connects the probabilistic approximation problem to the sampling theory.